Orion-Zheng/Orion-Zheng.github.io/_pages/about.md

 ---

 ### **2. Can we learn policies in AI-generated virtual worlds using AI feedback?**
-A vision I’m passionate about: *Simulate any environment with world models, supervise policy learning with AI models(e.g. VLMs), and generalize to the real world.*
+A vision I’m passionate about: *Simulate any environment with world models, supervise policy learning with AI models(e.g. VLMs), and finally generalize to the real world.*

 **Roadmap (in My Mind):**
 - ✅ Built action-controllable world models (e.g. Matrix, Cosmos)